Charikshith/GEN_AI_REPO/Mastering_Python/17 - Multiprocessing.md

 ### Introduction

 When working with multiprocessing in Python, one of the major challenges we face is sharing data between different processes.
-In this blog post, we'll explore this issue in depth and discuss why sharing data isn't as straightforward as you might expect.
+In this section, we'll explore this issue in depth and discuss why sharing data isn't as straightforward as you might expect.

 ### The Problem with Data Sharing in Multiprocessing